Preparing to remove your donor anonymity

 You do not have any legal obligation to meet the donor-conceived person or to respond to any methods they use to contact you.
 However, this could be upsetting and lead someone to just turn up at your home.
 In these circumstances you may not have a choice about how you would like to be contacted, or about meeting the donor-conceived person.

-We encourage donor-conceived people to access the support service where they can discuss how contact with you could be made in a considered way, but this cannot be guaranteed.
+We encourage donor-conceived people to get support where they can discuss how contact with you could be made in a considered way, but this cannot be guaranteed.

 What if the person conceived from your donation wants to meet your family (and/or your own child(ren)) in the future and vice versa?